 Apparently, Shawn routinely used Facebook data mining to give fake prophesies from stage, as well as sexually harassed some people, including some employees.

 I felt torn at the news.
 In 2016, I had benefited indirectly from Shawn’s ministry, through the DVD series, “Translating God”, which was being shown at the first charismatic church I had visited.
 I learned about how the spirit of prophecy is not shame, guilt, and condemnation, but of encouragement and love.
 That was a valuable corrective teaching for someone who came out of the evangelical church, in which prophecy was taught to be the spirit of finding false teachers (AKA people who didn’t agree with their theology).
+It turns out that it was Jeremy Butros, not Shawn Bolz, who wrote that teaching series and book; Shawn just delivered the content.
+This made sense to me, since I sensed a deep love and concern for the welfare of people in the teaching that doesn’t match the nature of Shawn’s character according to these allegations.

 Bill Johnson, Kris Vallotton, Dann Farrelly – Bethel Church